mayurmakadia1/UTAustin-PGP-AIML/README.md

 # PGP-AIML
-This repository records all the project works that I did in my PGP-AIML program with UT Austin and Great Learning!
+This repository records all the projects I build during my Post Graduate Program in Artificial Intelligence & Machine Learning program @ The University of Texas at Austin!